Panama is a Perfect Plan B

 You have car insurance just in case you get into a wreck, and your car is totaled.

 You never know what the future holds, so you get insurance, like safety insurance.
 At the very least, get legal residency in a different country that you can flee to if things start heading in the wrong direction where you are now.
-During the pandemic, many countries closed their borders to anyone who was not a citizen or a legal resident.
+During the pandemic, many countries closed their borders to non-citizens and non-residents.

 Hopefully, you will never have a health problem.